-We compared our reductions with data described in the literature to check if they are consistent.
+We compared our reductions with data described in the literature to check whether they are consistent.
 For planets for which there is WFC3 data, we compared with \cite{Sing_2015}.
-In addition, we also compared with \cite{Line_2013}, \cite{Wong} (HAT-P-12b), \cite{Carter2020} (WASP-6b), \cite{Saba}, \cite{Alderson} (WASP-17b) and \cite{Wakeford_2017} (WASP-39b).
-We obtain small offsets that can be explained by the differences in the reduction process.
-In the Iraclis pipeline a sky background subtraction step is added.
+In addition, we also made comparisons with \cite{Line_2013}, \cite{Wong} (HAT-P-12b), \cite{Carter2020} (WASP-6b), \cite{Saba}, \cite{Alderson} (WASP-17b), and \cite{Wakeford_2017} (WASP-39b).
+We obtained small offsets that can be explained by the differences in the reduction process.
+In the Iraclis pipeline, a sky-background subtraction step was added.
 It was also demonstrated that such offsets came from a difference in treatment in long term baseline \citep{Guo,Yip_2020, Changeat_2022}.
 Cosmic ray and bad pixel correction are also calculated differently in Iraclis.\\

-For certain planets (WASP-17b, WASP-39b, HAT-P-12b), we had several visits and in consequence several datasets.
-In that case we did a mean of our different radius ratio to have more signal and more informations.\\
+For certain planets (WASP-17b, WASP-39b, HAT-P-12b), we had several visits and in consequence several data sets.
+In those cases, we calculated a mean for our different radius ratio to have more signal and more data.\\

 We still observed an offset between the data sets of different instruments on WASP-6b.
-There is a gap between the STIS dataset from \cite{Sing_2015} and our own reduction of the WFC3 instrument.
-There is no WFC3 data for WASP-6b in the \cite{Sing_2015}, so no overlap in this wavelength band.
-To correct this inter-calibration effect between instruments, we did an interpolation on the Sing data and then removed the average difference between the two curves, the interpolation and our spectrum.
-This offset is only present for WASP-6b, we didn't apply any correction for the other targets.\\
+There is a gap between the STIS data set from \cite{Sing_2015} and our own reduction of the WFC3 instrument.
+There is no WFC3 data for WASP-6b in the \cite{Sing_2015}, so there is no overlap in this wavelength band.
+To correct this inter-calibration effect between instruments, we did an interpolation on the Sing data and then removed the average difference between the two curves, the interpolation, and our spectrum.
+This offset is only present for WASP-6b, so we did not apply any correction for the other targets.\\